Complete the steps below to register for the programme.

 1. An academic degree comparable to a Dutch Bachelor of Laws.

-The Amsterdam Law School offers a self-study course in European Law before the Master’s programme starts, followed by an examination in September/February.
+The Amsterdam Law School offers a self-study course in European Law before the Master’s programme starts, followed by an examination in September.
 This course is compulsory for those students who have a deficiency in European Law.
 The course does not count for the 60 ECTS of the Master’s programme.

 After submitting your enrolment application in Studielink, you will receive an email with your UvAnetID.
 Follow the instructions in this email to activate your ID; you will need it to complete your UvA application.